 What is Probate?

 When a loved one dies owning assets in their name (their estate), Probate is the court process to transfer those assets from the deceased person to the person(s) named in their Last Will and Testament.
 If the loved one died without a Will, the assets will be transferred to a preset hierarchy of your relatives, as determined by Florida law.
-The Probate process also determines which of the loved ones’ creditors should be paid and finalizes tax payments and tax filings with the IRS

 Can Probate Be Avoided?